MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/configuration.md

 ![match.png](media/match.png)

-#### Exploring the Match page
+### Exploring the Match page
-The *Match* page includes two major components: **Summary** and **Details** as explored below.
-Above these components you will find three tiles that specify your total number of customers (right tile), total number of customers for which information has been already matched from more than one datasrouce (left **Matched Customers** tile) and total number of customers for which data had not been matched yet (center **Unmatched Customers** tile).
+The *Match* page includes two major sections: **Summary** and **Details** as explored below.
+Above these components you will find three tiles that specify your total number of customers (right tile), total number of customers for which information has been already matched (left **Matched Customers** tile) and total number of customers for which data had not been matched yet (center **Unmatched Customers** tile).

+#### Summary
-- **Summary**: This diagram visualizes the hirarchy by which your ingested entities are currently matched.
+This diagram visualizes the hirarchy by which your ingested entities are currently matched.
 Each of the entities is represented by a tile with the entity's name, the datasource from which it was dervied, number of records, end possibility to view those records by clicking the button at the bottom-right corenr of the tile.

 To examplify the logic that is captured in the **Summary** part, the following matching sequence is reflected in the diagram below:
 - First, *Sales Data* from *Salesforce* will be matched with *Sales Data* from *Dynamics 365*
 - Then, the matched dataset that resulted from step one will be matched with *Survey Data* from *Salesforce*
 - Then, the matched dataset from step two will be matched with *Solication Data* from *Salesforce*
 - Lastly, the matched dataset from step three, will be matched with another *Sales Data* dataset from *Salesforce*

 []

 In addition to entities, the Suammry diagram includes three types of status for the different matchings.
 Those are stated on top of the links that connect each matching pair.
 - In the example above, all these links have the same status: **Rules Needed**.
 This status implies that no rules were defined for the match pair.
 As we will see, at least one rule **must** be added to each of the matchings and it can be done in the **Details** section
 - Once rules were defined for a given match pair, it's status will turn to **Ready to Run**.
 As we will see, running a match is also available within the **Details** section.
 - **Matching** is the third status you can see for a given match pair.
 This status implies that the matching process is currently under progress (reflected as a percentage).
 - **Complete** is the forth and last status you can see for a given match pair and it reflects the completion of the matching process both for this matching and for all the matchings that precede it.
-In the xample shown below, the first two matchings were completed while the third matching is under progress:
+In the example shown below, the first two matchings were completed while the third matching is under progress:

 []

-- **Details**: for each of the match pairs in the diagram there is a match pair table in the lower part of the page.
-Each row represents a separate *Role* for that particular match. *Role* stands for the attributes' combination on the basis of which you want to perform that specific match.
-For example, if *Phone + Email* is selected as a role (more on defining roles below), then the data in those two match pair entities will be matched on the basis of these two attributes.
-Also note that the order of these roles will dictate the order by which the specific match will be executed.

-What is included within each *Role* row?
-Let us explore from left to right:
-    - **Matched Records**: Number of records (or dataset rows) that can be matched for the specific match pair under this role
-    - **Eye Icon**: Clicking this icon will enable you to see all the records for the specific match pair under this role
-    - **Three Dots Icon**: Clicking this icon will enable you to edit the specific role (more on editing roles below)

-#### Editing Match Pairs Hirarchy:
+- Editing Match Pairs Hirarchy:
 This can be easily done by dragging and dropping the entities tiles.
-In the example below, Contact and SleepIQ will be matched first and only then the WebAccount entity will be matched with the result of the first match:
+In the example below.. (complete)

 []

-#### Editing Match Pair Role:
-As mentioned above, this can be done via the *Three dots Icon* on each of the roles rows.
-Upon clicking the icon, the *Role Editing Panel* appears:
+#### Details:
+This section captures your matchings in a table.
+Let's explore the **Details** table fields, going left to right:
+   - The first column specifies the order by which the matchings will take place (reflecting the same sequence as in the summary part)
+   - The next two columns specify the specific match pair members, whether these are single entities (highlighted in blue in the example below), or datasets resulted from prior matchings (highlighted in red in the example below).
+   - The next two columns specify the number of matched and unmatched records **for that specific matching**
+   - The last column includes a status circle: This circle is checked once a match pair is in **Complete** status (as explained above)

+Next to these fields you will find a **three dots icon**.
+Clicking it will enable you to perform the following actions:
+- **Running a match pair**.
+Clicking **Run** will run the specific match pair you are hovering over.
+For running all your match pairs at the same time, go to the bottom of the Match screen and his the **Run All** button.
+- **Adding and Editing Match Pair Rules:** Clicking **Edit** will open the **Edit Match Rule** pop-up window:

 []

-besides the role name, this panel enables you to specify all the ***Criteria*** for that role.
+Besides the role name, this panel enables you to specify all the ***Criteria*** for that role.
 Each Criteria is represented by a row that includes (going left to right):
 - The attribute that will be used for matching within the first match pair entities
 - The attribute that will be used for matching within the second match pair entities
 - The method used for that criteria where selecting ***Exact*** will dictate that only matching records will be matched and selecting ***Fuzzy*** will dictate that records that are not 100% matching will also be matched.
 The threshold for Fuzzy matches will be selected next to it: You can define these as either *Low*, *Medium* or *High*.